How was Parker’s First Year?

 First, some background to put it all in perspective.
 Parker is no stranger to firsts, having been the first openly gay elected official in Houston back in 1997 when she secured a vacated city council seat.
 At the time, that achievement in itself would have earned her a place in local history, but Parker wasn’t done, by a long shot.

-It was largely her experience in that position that recommended her as a Mayor in economically difficult times.
+It was largely her experience as City Controller that recommended her as a Mayor in economically difficult times.
 With record levels of people experiencing unemployment and home mortgage refinancing issues, her work would have already been cut out for her — but she was also following Bill White, generally regarded as a popular and successful Mayor, especially in the matter of the city’s finances.

 So what do you think?
 I’ve kept my opinions out of this as much as possible, hoping to get unbiased feedback from the community.
 Are you overjoyed about Annise or non-plussed?
 Do you feel that she’s on track to fulfilling her promises?
 What actions or decisions over the past year have confirmed or surprised you?